-• Student Drop-Off Pick-up - Plans and maps available on school website
+Student Drop-Off Pick-up

 Parents will drop-off and pick up their students at the designated pick-up drive thru areas.

 The parent drive thru areas are a NO PARKING ZONE.
 To minimize traffic backups, only a brief stop to allow the student to enter or exit the vehicle should be made.
 Parents should not get out of the car in the Drop-Off/Pick-Up lines under NO CIRCUMSTANCES.